RedHatGov/service-mesh-workshop-code/README.md

+# PLEASE NOTE THIS REPO IS IN-WORK
+## This header will be removed when the initial version is ready for beta usage

 # OpenShift Examples - Microservices
 Microservices, also known as the microservice architecture, is a software development technique that structures an application as a collection of loosely coupled services.
 Microservice architectures enable the continuous delivery/deployment of large, complex applications.